Inside: Inspiration from women: The story of Eugenie Clark, aka The Shark Lady

 And while both of those are important and noteworthy, it is not the only way.

 Eugenie Clark, better known as the Shark Lady, was the ocean’s most fearless scientist.

 The ocean is even more uncharted than space.
 The ocean is vast and endless, filled with mysterious creatures and worlds underground.

 Thus, the combination of a woman during that time period mixed with the aquatic world provides immeasurable inspiration.

-Thus, the combination of a great woman mixed with the aquatic world all rolled into the children’s book, Shark Lady: The True Story of How Eugenie Clark Became the Ocean’s Most Fearless Scientist, was of great inspiration to me.
+Inspiration for this post started from the children’s book: Shark Lady: The True Story of How Eugenie Clark Became the Ocean’s Most Fearless Scientist.

 - She discovered several never before seen ocean species.

 - She hitched a ride on the back of a whale shark!!!
 (Amazing!
 I once swam with dolphins and I thought that was amazing, and it was a tourist trap. )

 - She made over 70 dives up to 12,000 feet deep!